Iowa (album): Critical reception

 Following the success of the band's self-titled album, author Dick Porter wrote that the anticipation for a follow-up was intense.
 Prior to its release, Jordison proclaimed: "Wait till you hear our fuckin' next record.
 It smokes our first album.
 The shit's twice as technical, three times as heavy."

-Iowa earned generally favorable reviews.
 The College Music Journal reviewed it as "brutal, unrelenting, scorching..."
 Many noted its heavy themes: Alternative Press stated, "[It is] like having a plastic bag taped over your head for an hour while Satan uses your scrotum as a speedbag....[It] is over the top… you're going to be left in stitches."
 NME said that it is "Exhilarating, brutal and good."
 Rolling Stone credited the album for its originality, stating that "nearly everything else in modern doom rock sounds banal."
 In its Rock & Roll Yearbook (2001), Rolling Stone declared, "Do not discount the purgative worth of Slipknot's head-spinning riffage and singer Corey Taylor's consumptive growl in 'People = Shit' and 'The Heretic Anthem'.
 Iowa is the sound of hell boiling over."

 Producer Robinson was praised for his work: Uncut noted, "The barely relenting, tumbling noise attack marshalled by nu metal uber-producer Ross Robinson is expert."
 Reviewing for Yahoo!, John Mulvey said, "They're an evolutionary dead end, the final, absolute triumph of nu metal."

 The first single, "Left Behind", was nominated for the 2002 Grammy Award for Best Metal Performance at the 44th Grammy Awards.
 The second single, "My Plague", was nominated in 2003 for the same award at the 45th Grammy Awards.
 The single "Left Behind" peaked in the top thirty for single sales the United States and the UK.
 In addition, "My Plague" reached the 43rd position on the UK charts.
 Iowa was ranked sixth in the "50 Albums of the year" by NME in 2001.
 The album reached the top position on the UK Albums Chart, and the second spot on the ARIA Charts in Australia.
 The album reached the third spot on the Billboard 200 and the Finnish Albums Chart.
 On October 10, 2001, the album was certified Platinum in the United States.
 In Canada, the Canadian Recording Industry Association certified the album as Platinum, on September 5, 2001.
 The British Phonographic Industry has certified the album as Gold in the UK.

-In 2009, Iowa was rated third in UK magazine Kerrang!s "The 50 Best Albums of the 21st century" reader poll.
-Loudwire listed Iowa at number two in their "Top 11 albums of the 2000s" and number six in their "Top 100 albums of the 21st century".
-In 2017, Rolling Stone ranked Iowa as 50th on their list of 'The 100 Greatest Metal Albums of All Time.'
-Later in 2023, the same magazine ranked the album's second song, "People = Shit", number sixty on their list on "The 100 Greatest Heavy Metal Songs".